-The Lincolnshire Plum Loaf was first made by the Myers family (see below) and their original Lincolnshire Plum Loaf is not only a firm favourite with the Royal Family, it is also served in First Class on all British Airways long haul flights out of Heathrow.
+First made by the Myers family (see below), their original Plum Loaf is not only a firm favourite with the Royal Family, it is also served in First Class on all British Airways long haul flights out of Heathrow.

-This newly created tea loaf proved to be a huge success with the people of Alford and the Lincolnshire Plum Loaf was born.
+This newly created tea loaf proved to be a huge success with the people of Alford and Lincolnshire’s Plum Loaf was born.

-Several generations later, the Lincolnshire Plum Loaf is still made by the Myers family.
-Their thriving bakery is now in Horncastle, and even has its own tea shop attached, so that visitors can enjoy scrumptious Lincolnshire Plum Loaf fresh from the oven!
+Several generations later, the loaf is still made by the Myers family.
+Their thriving bakery is now in Horncastle and even has its own tea shop attached.
+Visitors can enjoy their scrumptious Plum Loaf fresh from the oven!

-Unlike the Lincolnshire Poacher Cheese that is made by just one producer, the Lincolnshire Plum Loaf is now made by several Lincolnshire bakers, each with their own unique twist on the original recipe.
+Unlike the Lincolnshire Poacher Cheese, which is made by just one producer, the Plum Loaf is now made by several Lincolnshire bakers, each with their own unique twist on the original recipe.

-The typical ingredients for a Lincolnshire Plum Loaf are:
+The typical ingredients for Lincolnshire Plum Bread are: